 Research confirms that people with RA experience negative changes to body image.
 Multiple studies show that women with RA have lower self-esteem, poorer body image and higher levels of body dissatisfaction compared with healthy women.

 “RA can affect your outward appearance.
 Many individuals experience swelling and changes in the shape of fingers, feet and other joints; weight gain or loss; and difficulty walking.
-These body changes can affect how a person views herself and her body,” says Helen L. Coons, PhD, president and clinical director of Health Psychology Solutions in Denver.
+These body changes can affect how a person views herself and her body,” says Helen L. Coons, PhD, president and clinical director of Women’s Mental Health Associates, Philadelphia.

-You may think that because treatments have come such a long way over the years that worries about body changes might not be so prevalent.
-However, researchers in a 2015 study published in The Open Rheumatology Journal found that new treatments haven’t had much effect on how women with RA perceive their bodies.
-The study authors reported that study participants used words such as “crooked joints,” “smallish-looking legs” and “large body” to describe their bodies.
-The authors reported that “decreased body strength, decreased joint flexibility and visible changes in the look and shape of their bodies made them feel embarrassed in public.”
+You may think that because treatments have come such a long way over the years that worry about body changes might not be so prevalent.
+However, researchers report that new treatments haven’t had much effect on how women with RA perceive their bodies.
+Study participants use words such as “crooked joints,” “smallish-looking legs” and “large body” to describe their bodies.
+In addition, decreased strength, decreased joint flexibility and visible changes to their bodies make them feel embarrassed in public.

 Other studies echo these themes.
-A 2007 study published in Arthritis Care and Research found that 30% of the people who had RA for a long time reported feeling unattractive.
-This was similar to the proportion of patients with recently diagnosed RA (34%) who were concerned with their appearance.
-According to study author Louise Sharpe, PhD, professor of psychology at University of Sydney in Australia, “Participants in the recently diagnosed group were still in the early stages of the disease and had few, if any, objectively observable disfigurements, but had rates of concerns similar to those with chronic RA.”
+One study found that 30% of the people who had chronic RA reported feeling unattractive.
+This was similar to the proportion of patients with recently diagnosed RA (34%) who were concerned with their appearance, even though they had few visible body changes.

 Consequences of Negative Body Image